lilbandit1979/cnmb_pages/pages/category/blog/senior-finals-18/blog_item.md

 # What to bring:#
 * 3 x team sheets with **names, matching jersey numbers** of children participating.
-* Names of children **must corresspond** to registered players submitted during 2018 registration.
+* Names of children **must correspond** to registered players submitted during 2018 registration.
 * It is up to every school to ensure that players are the correct age.
 * Jersey numbers **must match** team sheets for Cumann admin and media purposes.